9.1 McDonald Case Study

 This is an upper-middle-class family system where the father, who grew up in a traditional family, is employed full-time and works long hours.
 The mother is a stay-at-home parent, primarily in charge of the home and the children.
 David is a bilingual French Canadian, and the girls are enrolled in a French Immersion Program at school.
 David works a standard Monday-Friday work week but has long hours that extend past a normal workday.

 Cheryl is overwhelmed in her role as a stay-at-home parent.
 She is new to the Kitchener-Waterloo region and has no social supports or friends.
 Her extended family is physically distant and provides no support.
 She struggles in day-to-day functioning and is unable to keep up with housework, laundry, groceries, errands, and other expectations of maintaining a home and children.
 She has struggled with depression since the birth of her last child.
 Since that time (18 months after the last birth), she has also had the added diagnosis of agoraphobia by Dr. Dender, a psychiatrist.
 In Cheryl’s situation, she developed significant anxiety about being in public places.
 Cheryl attended a virtual counselling group two years ago for 12 weeks for people with agoraphobia with Canadian Mental Health.
-She was registered to attend the second phase of the group program but never showed up to the virtual sessions.
+She was registered to attend the second phase of the group program but never attended the virtual sessions.

 As a result of Cheryl’s increasing mental health issues, she struggled to meet the needs of her children.
 She would often keep the children at home with her as she was lonely and wished for their company.
 If Mia insisted on going to school, Sarah would agree to stay home with her mother and Mia would take Amelia on the bus with her.
 If the children missed the bus, Cheryl felt unable to drive them to school.
 This was also the reason that the oldest daughter was unable to participate in any after-school activities.
 Cheryl needed the girls to take the bus home as she was no longer comfortable driving and did not want to leave the home.